unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Pagination.md

 This method has 3 parameters:

-- The first is a `int?` which uses as a cursor to the first page, i.e. the first `Person.Id` to appear as first item of the requested page.
+- The first is an `int?` which uses as a cursor to the first page, i.e. the first `Person.Id` to appear as the first item of the requested page.
 - The second is a `uint` representing the number of entities to follow the first one.
-The reason of using a `uint` is that negative values are not expected here.
+The reason for using a `uint` is that negative values are not expected here.
 - The third one is a `CancellationToken` which can be used to signal the service to abort loading data.

 The method returns a tuple with two components (same as `PageResult`, only keeping the service agnostic of MVUX):

 - An `IImmutableList<Person>` which includes the entities of this page
-- A `int?` which uses as a cursor as the beginning of the next page, if any.
+- An `int?` which uses as a cursor to the beginning of the next page, if any.

 > [!TIP]
-> The cursor does not necessarily have to be a `int?` or the data type the collection contains, it can also be another key of an entity for the service to look up and return it along with its upcoming entries.
+> The cursor does not necessarily have to be an `int?` or the data type the collection contains, it can also be another key of an entity for the service to look up and return it along with its upcoming entries.

 The fully implemented method in the service is as follows: